rust-lang/rust/doc/guide-conditions.md

-% Rust Condition and Error-handling Guide
+% The Rust Condition and Error-handling Guide

 # Introduction